oyvczfo05177/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive to write clean, concise, and readable code.
 Avoid unnecessary complexity; it often leads to bugs and maintenance nightmares.
 Optimize for clarity and understandability, which in turn enhances collaboration, debugging, and future development."

 Remember that a successful program isn't just about making it work; it's also about making it maintainable and scalable over time.
 This means embracing modular design, adhering to consistent standards and patterns, and leveraging the power of abstraction where appropriate.
 Always keep in mind that you're not just writing code for the computer to execute, but for other human beings to read, comprehend, and possibly improve upon.

+# 2024-03-17
+- Today's programming wisdom is: "Premature optimization is the root of all evil." — Donald Knuth.

+This quote reminds programmers to focus on writing clear, maintainable code first and optimize only when necessary.
+It emphasizes that understanding and improving the overall design and algorithms should come before micro-optimizations, which can often introduce unnecessary complexity and bugs if done too early in the development process.
+Always measure and profile your code to identify bottlenecks before optimizing.